Ideanomics Inc. (IDEX) Shares Plummet Below 1-Year High - News Heater

 IDEX’s Market Performance

-During the last 5 trading sessions, IDEX rose by +7.41%, which changed the moving average for the period of 200-days by -61.42% in comparison to the 20-day moving average, which settled at $0.0898.
-In addition, Ideanomics Inc. saw -45.18% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, IDEX fell by -43.72%, which changed the moving average for the period of 200-days by -81.80% in comparison to the 20-day moving average, which settled at $0.0814.
+In addition, Ideanomics Inc. saw -69.15% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading